DannyBen/opcode/README.md

 Opcode lets you define a simple configuration file in any directory.
 This file includes shortcuts to other commands.

+For a similar project, but for globally accessible aliases, see [alf][alf]

 Install
 --------------------------------------------------